Mitch Marner Next Team Odds: Where Will the Maple Leafs Star Sign in Free Agency?

 But Marner is an especially strong playmaker as evidenced by his 75 assists during the 2024-25 regular season.
 That helped him top the Leafs in points with 102, No. 5 in the NHL.

-Ontario fans are awaiting the next season even as this year’s Stanley Cup final is happening.
+Ontario fans are eagerly awaiting the next season after the Panthers again captured the Stanley Cup.
 See our Toronto Maple Leafs Stanley Cup page to check out how various operators price their odds for next season.

 Sports Insights with Latest News, Tips & Picks, Specials with Competitive Odds, Abundance of Sports, Dual platform running a sportsbook and casino.